DigitalProductschool/AgenticAICoach/README.md

 # Agentic AI Coach

-Agentic AI Coach is an open-source project that utilizes CrewAI to enable collaborative AI agents for various coaching tasks.
-This project aims to foster community involvement by allowing members to submit their own AI agents for integration into our coaching system.
+Agentic AI Coach is an open-source project that utilizes CrewAI to enable collaborative AI agents for various tasks.
+This project aims to foster community contributions by allowing members to submit their own AI agents.
 It is pioneered by the [AI Makerspace](https://github.com/DigitalProductschool/AI-Makerspace) community of DPS with the purpose to provide scalable coaching for entrepreneurial teams.
-DPS alumni and AI engineers are encouraged to contribute by submitting Agents and Tasks, and Crews.
+DPS community of AI engineers are all invited to contribute by submitting Agents and Tasks, and Crews.

 ## Features